rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > **justification**
 >
 > Would be useful for leadership to understand the community's fears.

-### Which of these problems do you recall encountering within the last year?

-Type: select all that apply (optional)

-- Implementing things on tuples
-- Splitting things across crates
-- Having to do iterator implementations manually
-- Not being able to do enough in const fn
-- Needing to drop down to C ABI for rust plugins
-- Async
-- Traits and generics
-- Borrow checker
-- Macros
-- Other (please specify)

-> **justification**
->
-> Conversely, try asking which /problems/ they encountered and let the Rust project figure out what is needed to improve in these areas

-### How do you build your Rust projects?

-Type: select all that apply (optional)

-Aspects:

-- I use Cargo
-- I use some other build system
-- I combine Cargo and another build system
-- If you combine Cargo with (or just use) other build systems, which ones? (open response)

-> **justification**
->
-> cargo team expressed interest in this, see https://rust-lang.zulipchat.com/#narrow/stream/246057-t-cargo/topic/Rust.20survery.202023/near/393816653

-### How do you download crates to build Rust projects?

-Type: matrix (optional)

-Aspects:
-- I use crates.io
-- I use a custom/local/company registry
-- I use a mirror of crates.io
-- I don't know

-> **justification**
->
-> It could be interesting to know how many people use crates.io vs some custom/local/company registry, and how many people are even aware of what registry do they use.
-See issue surveys#236.

-### Do you agree with the following statements on Rust stability?

-Type: matrix (optional)

-Statements:

-- I can upgrade the *stable* compiler version without fear of my code failing to compile
-- I can upgrade the *nightly* compiler version without fear of my code failing to compile
-- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code
-- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code

-Rating:

-- Agree
-- Disagree

-> **justification**
->
-> When want to get an impression of how stable the compiler *feels*.
-Impressions are more important than hard numbers as
-> not all users define stability in the same way the compiler does.

 ### Please share your assessment of the following statements on Rust employment.